 Toronto is Canada’s largest city, and the location of some of the world’s most fun, entertaining, and thrilling tourist destinations.

-Whether you’re visiting with friends, relatives, or a school group, look into chartering a bus rental to make your visit as organized and enjoyable as possible.
+Whether you’re visiting with friends, relatives, or a school group, look into chartering a bus rental, minibus, or shuttle service to make your visit as organized and enjoyable as possible.
 Toronto can be difficult to navigate for visitors, and traffic can be hectic, so make sure to leave your transportation needs in the hands of the professionals.

 When you are taking your group on the grand tour of Toronto, you’ll want to make sure they are comfortable.
 A luxury sprinter van rental from Bus.com can accommodate up to 15 passengers and their luggage.
 Bus.com even gives you the option of driving the van yourself, which is a great way to save on your bottom line.